 Moreover, installing a suitable unit can be more cost-efficient if installation is done properly and proper usage and maintenance are applied.
 Consider these factors when calculating the tankless water heater cost:

 Price, Brand, Features

-Meanwhile, the electric models cost around $800 – $1,500, and these are suitable for homeowners who want to save on operating expenses.
+Electric models are suitable for homeowners who want to save on operating expenses.
 It is efficient enough to provide the daily needs for hot water.

-There are tankless water heaters that are operated using both natural gas and propane.
-The price of this type falls around $1,000 to $2,000 depending on brand and design.
+Tankless water heaters are operated using both natural gas and propane.
 A solar-powered tankless water heater is the most expensive one.
-It costs around $5,000 or more.

-The price of the unit also varies depending on the brand or manufacturer, and the features included in the design.
+The unit price also varies depending on the brand, manufacturer, and features.

-On average, installing a tankless water heater costs around $1,000 – $2,000 for the necessary accessories and materials, plus the cost of labor.
-It is important to note that installation should be done properly by a professional technician to ensure efficiency.
+It is important to note that a professional technician should appropriately do the installation to ensure efficiency.
 Also, most warranties become void if installation is not professionally done.

 For electric tankless water heaters, the annual operating costs range from $75 to $500 depending on the unit and the number of users.
 Other factors also affect the energy consumption of the unit, such as the age of the unit, size, temperature setting, and volume of water used daily.